MaxCarlson/Allocators/README.md

 // int is the type this allocator will default to, but it can be overridden alloc::SlabMem<int> slabM;

 // Create a cache of Slabs divided into 1024, 512 byte blocks SlabM.addCache(512, 1024);

-// Create another cache
+// Create another cache (each Slabs memory is contiguous) SlabM.addCache(1024, 1024);
-SlabM.addCache(1024, 1024);

 // Will add Caches at power of 2 multiples of 2048